Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## New Rule in jSparrow 3.7.0 and jSparrow Maven Plugin 2.4.0

+We are looking forward to the next jSparrow release which will include an additional refactoring rule and some bug fixes.

+jSparrow 3.7.0 and jSparrow Maven Plugin 2.4.0 have been tested extensively and are ready to be released on Thursday, July 18, 2019.
+The new rule will have [Java 9](https://jsparrow.github.io/tags.html#Java_9), [Loop](https://jsparrow.github.io/tags.html#Loop) and [Lambda](https://jsparrow.github.io/tags.html#Lambda) tags.

+***Stay tuned!***

 ## jSparrow 3.6.0 and jSparrow Maven Plugin 2.3.0 released!

 *The earth is warm, the sun's ablaze, it is a time of bug-free days!*